A Step by Step Process to DDD Eligibility Go Bag

 The New Jersey Comprehensive Assessment Tool (NJ CAT) is a mandatory needs-based assessment used by DDD as part of the process of determining an individual’s eligibility to receive funded services.

 The Developmental Disabilities Planning Institute (DDPI) of Rutgers University conducts the NJ CAT assessment on behalf of DDD.
-It can only be completed in one of two ways:

 The NJ CAT Assessment has two main components, Functional Criteria Assessment (FCA) and Developmental Disabilities Resource Tool (DDRT).